-To determine the school facilities cost impact per square foot of residential development, first the Projected Unhoused Students determined in Table 5 were multiplied by the Costs per Student determined in Table 7.
-The result of this computation is shown Table 8 and reflects the estimated school facilities cost impact to house Projected Unhoused Students.
+To determine the school facilities cost impact per square foot of residential development, first the Projected Unhoused Students determined in Table 5 were multiplied by the Costs per Student determined in Table 6.
+The result of this computation is shown Table 7 and reflects the estimated school facilities cost impact to house Projected Unhoused Students.

-Table 8 Facilities Cost Impact
+Table 7 Facilities Cost Impact

-SCHOOL LEVEL PROJECTED UNHOUSED STUDENTS COST PER STUDENT FACILITIES COST IMPACT Elementary School (K-6) 381 \$56,997 \$21,715,857
+SCHOOL LEVEL PROJECTED Unhoused Students Cost per Student FACILITIES COST IMPACT Elementary School (K-6) 1,153 \$48,837 \$56,309,061

-The total school facilities impact shown in Table 8 above was then divided by the number of Projected Unmitigated Units shown in Table 2 to determine the school facilities cost per residential unit.
-The costs per residential categories are shown in Table 9.
+The total school facilities impact shown in Table 7 above was then divided by the number of Projected Unmitigated Units shown in Table 2 to determine the school facilities cost per residential unit.
+The costs per residential categories are shown in Table 8.

-Table 9 School Facilities Cost per Residential Unit
+Table 8 School Facilities Cost per Residential Unit

+PROJECTED FACILITIES COST

-FACILITIES COST ALLOCATION PROJECTED Unmitigated Units FACILITIES COST PER RESIDENTIAL UNIT \$21,715,857 1,618 \$13,421
+FACILITIES COST Unmitigated PER RESIDENTIAL

+ALLOCATION Units Unit

+\$56,309,061 4,196 \$13,420

-The school facilities cost impact per residential square foot was calculated by dividing the school facilities cost per residential unit determined in Table 9 by the weighted average square footage of a residential unit.
-This calculation is shown in Table 10.
-K&G Public Finance used projected square footage information in the William S Hart Union School District's School Facilities Needs Analysis dated April 12, 2019 to estimate the weighted average square footage of the Projected Unmitigated Units.
+The school facilities cost impact per residential square foot was calculated by dividing the school facilities cost per residential unit determined in Table 8 by the weighted average square footage of a residential unit.
+This calculation is shown in Table 9.
+K&G Public Finance used projected square footage information in the William S Hart Union School District's School Facilities Needs Analysis proposed to be Board adopted on May 18, 2022 to estimate the weighted average square footage of the Projected Unmitigated Units.
 This is due to the lack of a sufficient number of new residential units constructed within the School District within the last five years to determine a reliable estimate.

-Table 10 School Facilities Cost per Residential Square Foot
+Table 9 School Facilities Cost per Residential Square Foot

 FACILITIES COST WEIGHTED FACILITIES COST

 PER RESIDENTIAL AVERAGE SQUARE PER RESIDENTIAL

 Unit FOOTAGE SQUARE FOOT

-\$13,421 2,391 \$5.61
+\$13,420 1,997 \$6.72

-The school facilities impact per residential square foot determined in Table 10 is greater than the School District's share of the current maximum authorized residential School Fees of \$1.84 per square foot; therefore, the School District is justified in levying up to but not exceeding the maximum authorized amount for residential construction and reconstruction.
+The school facilities impact per residential square foot determined in Table 9 is greater than the School District's share of the current maximum authorized residential School Fees of \$2.16 per square foot; therefore, the School District is justified in levying up to but not exceeding the maximum authorized amount for residential construction and reconstruction.